trikona-nagaraj/Finance-Data-Analysis-via-SQL/README.md

 b) Yearly Gross Sales Report

-1. Grouped Fiscal Year: Aggregated sales data using the get_fiscal_year() UDF.
-2. Summarized Total Gross Sales: Calculated the yearly gross sales to identify financial performance.

-- Step 1: Generating Yearly Sales Data
+- Step 1: Calculated Gross Price Total per Fiscal Year

-      The fiscal year and total gross sales for that year are calculated by grouping data by the fiscal year and summing the gross price totals.
+      The fiscal year for each transaction is determined using the `get_fiscal_year()` UDF, and the total gross sales for that year are calculated by summing the gross price totals.

-      Here, get_fiscal_year() is the UDF I created to simplify the code and minimize t he complexity in code readability.

-This query provides a concise yearly summary of gross sales, allowing stakeholders to assess the company's financial growth over time.
+- Step 2: Aggregated Yearly Gross Sales

+      To provide a single-row yearly gross sales summary, data is aggregated using the `SUM` function and grouped by the fiscal year.

+The result of this query provides insights into yearly sales trends and overall financial performance.

 ---